This vignette covers the second goal of distionary: to

 - The input column

-can be renamed with thearg_name
+.argcan be renamed with thearg_nameargument. - The

-argument. - The distribution names can be changed by assigning name-value pairs for the input distributions.
+pmfprefix on the evaluation columns can be changed with thefn_prefixargument. - The distribution names can be changed by assigning name-value pairs for the input distributions.

 Let’s practice this with the addition of a second distribution.